matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 Name, Topic, Membership etc share the same events as a normal room.

-The flair for a group is given by the room avatar.
+The flair image for a group is given by the room avatar.

 Long description requires a new event: `m.room.description`.
 This can also be used for rooms as well as groups.